The surname Sobota has several possible origins, both Germanic and Slavic. Firstly, the name Sobota may have originated with a nickname

 social and political affairs.
 The name dates back to the 12th century when the name Sobisch was a Slavic ducal name in Bohemia.
 Germanic forms of the name were recorded later.
 Werner Sobbe was recorded in Rostock in 1300, Sobeslaus Wacker in Breslau in 1319, Goswin Sobbe in the Ruhr region of Westfalia in 1401, and Sigemunt Czober in Freiberg in 1467.

 This web page shows only a small excerpt of our Sobota research.
-Another 100 words(7 lines of text) covering the years 1382, 1411, 1552, 1553, and 1571 are included under the topic Early Sobota History in all our PDF Extended History products.
+More information is included under the topic Early Sobota History in all our PDF Extended History products

 Some of the first settlers of this family name were:

-Sobota Settlers in the United States in the 19th Century
+Sobota Settlers in United States in the 19th Century

 - Louisa Sobota, aged 22, who landed in Baltimore, Maryland in 1893 CITATION[CLOSE]